QIICR/QuantitativeReporting/docs/tutorial.md

 ### Create segmentation

-Here you will get introduce to creating a segmentation with our module.
+Here you will get introduced to creating a segmentation.

 #### Add segment

-Once the DICOM sample dataset has been loaded into Quantitative Reporting you can go ahead and create a first segment.
+Once the DICOM sample dataset (or whichever dataset you would like to load into 3D Slicer) has been loaded into Quantitative Reporting you can go ahead and create a first segment.

 **add screenshot here** of a new segment